codersaiful/woo-min-max-quantity-step-control-single/readme.txt

 = Can I enable ajax add to cart on single product? = Yes, use `add_filter('wcmmq_ajax_cart_single_page', '__return_true');` for enable ajax add to cart on single page.

+= Can I disable ajax add to cart on archive/shop/taxonomy page? = Yes, Disable ajax add to cart from WooCommerce setting. uncheck [WooCommerce -> Products(Tab) -> Enable AJAX add to cart buttons on archives]

 = Can I set a minimum, maximum, default, or step for all products at once? = Yes, to learn more, please [click](https://codeastrology.com/min-max-quantity/set-global-condition-on-whole-shop/) on this link.